 While EU incentives are a driver for the use of PSE, a lot of the political work will have a national dimension.
-In fact, decision-makers and administrators with a domestic mandate are crucial stakeholders in any future PSE constituency.
+In fact, decision-makers and practitioners from EU member states are crucial stakeholders in any future PSE constituency.
 This means that they are the primary targets of any initiative for raising awareness of PSE's added value and strategic importance and that they should be involved in policy discussions.